@satyarobynactive 4 days, 7 hours ago

 I have a vision of a world in which there is no war and yet neither are there the causes of war which normally seem to mount whenever there is peace.
 Peace is not just the absence of armed conflict.
 For this vision to have any chance of realisation, it behoves as many of us as possible to re-examine…[Read more]

-Sujatin started the topic Some Distinctive Features of Amida-shu Pureland Buddhism in the forum Dharmavidya’s Teachings 2 years, 2 months ago
+Acharya Sujatin (temple host) started the topic Some Distinctive Features of Amida-shu Pureland Buddhism in the forum Dharmavidya's Teachings 4 years, 1 month ago

 Q: How is Amida-Shu different from typical Western Buddhism?